 * Click here for rating key

 The Food Market Restaurant Review: Hampden, long the funkiest blue-collar burg in all of Baltimore, has flexed its high-fashion muscles.
-While workingman’s taverns and mom-and-pop luncheonettes can still be found, the newest arrivals often look fresh from SoHo.
-The newcomers that work best, though, combine big city edge with the friendly, often eccentric character for which Hampden is known.
+While workingman’s taverns and mom-and-pop luncheonettes can still be found, the latest arrivals often look fresh from SoHo.
+Newcomers that work best, though, combine big-city edge with the friendly, often eccentric, character for which Hampden is known.
 So it was with The Food Market.
-Located in a former grocery store, this restaurant masterminded by City Café’s Chad Gauss serves stylish renditions of pubby comfort food.
-“Truffle Parmesan Fries” says it all.
-For the most part, portions are smallish, but the flavors are huge; steak frites and scallops with butternut squash risotto with bacon soubise are among the standout entrées.
-The industrial-chic design, with whitewashed brick walls, aluminum chairs and an open kitchen, looks great, but has an unfortunate side effect: the din is ridiculous.
+Located in a former grocery store, this restaurant, masterminded by City Café’s Chad Gauss, serves stylish renditions of pubby comfort food --- truffle Parmesan fries says it all.
+For the most part, portions are smallish, but the flavors are huge; steak frites or bread-and-butter-crusted sea bass are among standout entrées.
+Make a special evening with friends and buy into the private chef’s kitchen in the basement for a prix-fixe or tasting menu limited to 12 guests.
+Industrial-chic design, with whitewashed brick walls, aluminum chairs and an open kitchen, looks great, but has an unfortunate side effect: the din.
 Until this is fixed, be prepared to shout.